axoflow/axosyslog-docs/content/docs/parsers/opentelemetry/_index.md

 linktitle: OpenTelemetry
 ---

 By default, {{% param "product_name" %}} doesn't parse the fields of incoming OpenTelemetry messages into name-value pairs, but are only available for forwarding using the `opentelemetry()` destination.
-To parse the fields into name-value pairs, use the `opentelemetry()`.
+To parse the fields into name-value pairs, use the `opentelemetry()` parser.

 The `opentelemetry()` parser parses the fields into name-value pairs starting with the `.otel.` prefix.